 Apparently unsatisfied going one building at a time, the city sometimes demolished entire blocks of buildings in those years.
 Today’s Daley Center plaza used to be a dense collection of old buildings, including the beloved restaurant Henrici’s.
 City planners condemned and cleared them all to build Mayor Daley’s new Civic Center, which eventually bore his name.
 Across Dearborn Street, the city spent over a decade buying up every structure on Block 37, including the landmarked McCarthy Building.
 They all came down in 1989, leaving a gaping hole on the site for 20 years.

 Bad as that sounds, it was nearly worse.
 City Hall created a North Loop Redevelopment District in 1973.
 In essence, they declared everything north of Washington and east of Clark to be a slum.
 Developers floated plans to demolish virtually everything and replace it with a set of interlocking towers, sky bridges, and pedways ala the Illinois Center.
 Thank goodness it never came to pass.
-(Imagine no Marshall Field’s on State Street, no glittering Tiffany dome at the Chicago Cultural Center which we see of course on our Loop Interior Architecture Walking Tour.)
+Imagine no Marshall Field’s on State Street or no glittering Tiffany dome at the Chicago Cultural Center.

 Big as these past projects were, the current building boom may outpace them all.
 Virtually all real estate along the North and South Branches of the Chicago River is being converted.
 The biggest break with the past is how privatized this phase of construction is.
 Under the Daleys, the city usually took the lead in clearing old structures and guiding redevelopment.
 These days such work is done by private developers like Sterling Bay and Related Midwest.
 All they need is occasional green lights from City Hall to remake Chicago as they see fit.